ArturoDent/command-alias/README.md

 * 0.1.0 &emsp;  Initial release.
 * 0.1.2 &emsp;  Fixed: notification only appears if change 'command-alias' setting.
 * 0.2.1 &emsp;  Worked on reload not updating properly on a `category` change.
+* 0.3.0 &emsp;  Added the `createAliases` QuickPick process for automating the generation of settings.

 ### TODO

-* Prevent listing the same command multiple times in the settings.
-* Add a QuickPick panel of commands from which to select and add to `command aliases` settings.
+[ X ]     - Add a QuickPick panel of commands from which to select and add to `command aliases` settings.
+[&emsp; ] - Make the QuickPick panel take an a comma-separated list of aliases for each command.
+[&emsp; ] - Investigate the ability to specify any number of `categories` and assign to different commands.

 -----------------------------------------------------------------------------------------------------------